 HVAC maintenance is something most homeowners would rather avoid.
-However, when you neglect HVAC maintenance, you run the risk of sudden HVAC breakdowns that happen at inconvenient times and results in unexpected and costly repairs.
+However, when you neglect HVAC maintenance, you run the risk of sudden HVAC breakdowns or damage to your unit.
+These breakdowns always seem to happen at inconvenient times and result in unexpected and costly repairs.
 To avoid unpleasant surprises, make sure you perform preventative HVAC maintenance on a regular basis.

 1. HVAC Maintenance Tasks You Can Do Yourself

-While you should always use a certified HVAC contractor to install, repair, and maintain your home’s HVAC system, not all HVAC maintenance requires an HVAC technician.
-Here are a few minor tasks you can tackle yourself at the start of every season.
+While you should always use a certified HVAC contractor to install, repair, and maintain your home’s HVAC system, not all HVAC maintenance requires a professional HVAC technician.
+Here are a few minor tasks you can tackle at the start of every season’s change.

-The air filter traps dirt and helps keep the air in your home clean.
-When dust builds up on the filter, airflow becomes restricted.
-This will lower the efficiency of the unit and lead to more serious problems in time.
+The air filter traps dirt and helps clean the air in your home for your family.
+However, when dust builds up on the filter, airflow becomes restricted.
+This will lower the unit’s efficiency and lead to more serious problems.
 For this reason, changing the air filter regularly is an important part of AC maintenance.

 How often you need to change the air filter depends on the quality of the filter and how often the air conditioner is used.
-In Las Vegas, you probably run your air conditioner every day in summer.
-In spring and fall you may use it less.
+In Las Vegas, you probably run your air conditioner every day in the summer.
+In spring and fall, you may use less energy consumption.
 This means you’ll need to change the air filter more frequently during summer.
-In general, an air filter should be replaced once every three months.
-During summer when the AC is used more heavily, it’s a good idea to check the filter once a month.
+In general, to have a clean air filter, you should replace them once every three months.
+During summer, when the AC is used more heavily, it’s a good idea to check the filter once a month.

 Clean the Air Vents

 Air vents are another part of the HVAC system that can become clogged with dirt and dust.
-This also reduces airflow and the air reaching you will not be as cold or warm as you’d like it to be.
-Try to incorporate the dusting of air vents into your household cleaning routine to prevent dust accumulating.
-You should also make sure no furniture, plants or curtains are blocking the vents.
+This also reduces airflow, and the air reaching you will not be as cold or warm as you’d like it to be.
+Try to incorporate the dusting of air vents into your household cleaning routine to prevent dust from accumulating.
+It would be best if you also ensured no furniture, plants, or curtains were blocking the vents.

-If you have a traditional HVAC system or heat pump, you need to keep an eye on the outdoor unit.
-Dirt and debris can start to cover the unit and that will affect its functioning.
+If you have a traditional HVAC system or heat pump, you must keep an eye on the outdoor unit.
+Dirt and debris can start to cover the unit, affecting its functioning.
 Keep it clear of debris by simply hosing down the unit from time to time.
-If there are any plants or trees nearby, trim back leaves and branches when they start to encroach on the unit.
+If there are any plants or trees nearby, trim back leaves and branches when they encroach on the unit.

 At the start of winter, do a quick inspection of your furnace.
-Most furnaces are located in the basement which many people also use as a storage area.
+Most furnaces are located in the basement, which many people use as storage.
 Make sure the space around the furnace is not cluttered with items that can present a hazard.
 If you have a gas furnace, check that the burner flame is blue.
 If the flame is yellow, it’s an indication that the burner is dirty.

-2. HVAC Maintenance and Repairs Best Left To The Pros
+2. What HVAC Maintenance and Repairs Are Best Left to the Pros?

-For all other inspections, maintenance, and repair jobs, call the pros.
-HVAC systems are complex pieces of machinery and require a skilled expert to attend to maintenance and repairs.
-Have a trained HVAC technician check your air conditioner at the start of summer and inspect the heating system before winter.
-If you have a heat pump, try to schedule maintenance twice a year.
+Call the pros for all other inspections, proper maintenance, and repair jobs.
+HVAC systems are complex machines and require a skilled expert to attend to maintenance and repairs.
+For example, have a trained HVAC technician check your air conditioner at the start of summer.
+In addition, have them inspect the heating system before the winter season.
+If you have a heat pump, schedule maintenance twice a year.

-Despite regular maintenance, HVAC equipment is subject to normal wear and tear and things can still go wrong.
-Always pay attention to a drop in efficiency and don’t ignore any unusual noises.
+Despite regular maintenance, HVAC equipment is subject to normal wear and tear, and things can still go wrong.
+Always pay attention to a drop in efficiency, and don’t ignore any unusual noises.
 They are signs that something is wrong in the system.
-Even if you are an accomplished DIYer, don’t try to fix the problem yourself.
-Without specialized HVAC training and knowledge, you could do more harm than good.
+Even if you are an accomplished DIYer, try to avoid fixing the problem yourself.
+You could do more harm than good without specialized HVAC training and knowledge.
 Call your HVAC technician.

 Once you’ve done preliminary checks and minor maintenance tasks on your AC unit, it’s time to book a full inspection with an HVAC professional.
 Here’s what the pros will do on a routine AC maintenance check.

 - Check the refrigerant levels.
-If the refrigerant is low, the technician will inspect the refrigerant line for leaks.
+The technician will inspect the refrigerant line for leaks if the refrigerant is low.
 With little or no refrigerant running through the system, your AC will not emit cold air.
 If a leak is detected, it must be fixed immediately.
 The refrigerant gas is toxic to the environment and harmful when inhaled.

 - Clean the coils.
-The technician will check the indoor evaporator coils and outdoor condenser coils and clean the coils if they are dirty.
+The technician will check the indoor evaporator coils and outdoor condenser coils and clean them if they are dirty.
 Dirty coils place a strain on the AC system, forcing it to work harder.

 - Check the ducts.
-Your HVAC system’s ductwork can develop leaks that cause air to escape and reducing the efficiency of the air conditioner.
+Your HVAC unit’s ductwork can develop leaks that cause air to escape and reduce the air conditioner’s efficiency.
 Dirt, dead rodents, insects, and bacterial growth can also accumulate in the ducts and present a health hazard.
 The HVAC technician will repair leaks and clean the ducts.

-- Check the thermostat settings.
-On a routine AC check, the technician will check the settings on the thermostat and, if necessary, make adjustments for more accurate temperature readings.
+- Check the programmable thermostat settings.
+On a routine air conditioning check, the technician will check the settings on the thermostat and, if necessary, make adjustments for more accurate temperature readings.
 If it still isn’t working properly, it could mean your thermostat needs replacing.

 - Check the condenser fan, blower motor, and capacitors.
-When the AC’s fan motor or capacitors break down, your air conditioner will suddenly stop working.
+When the AC’s fan motor or capacitors break down, your air conditioner suddenly stops working.
 Your AC technician should check that the condenser fan, blower motor, and capacitors are all in good working order.

 - Inspect electrical connections.
-A loose electrical connection or frayed wires can lead to a problem later on or cause a fire.
-The technician should check the condition of electrical wires and tighten connections.
+A loose electrical connection or frayed wires can lead to a later problem or cause a fire.
+The technician should check the condition of the electrical wires and tighten the connections.

 It is important to schedule a pre-winter furnace checkup for both functionality and safety purposes.
 Furnaces remain idle for many months.
-In that time, you may be unaware of certain problems that have cropped up.
-For instance, rodents could have chewed through electrical wiring or a potential gas leak may be lurking.
-Your technician should do the following when checking the heating system.
+Within that time, you may be unaware of certain problems that have cropped up.
+For instance, rodents could have chewed through electrical wiring, or a potential gas leak may be lurking.

 - Clean the inside of the unit.
 The technician will remove the unit’s cover to brush off dust or vacuum inside the unit.